Fungisai/g_ci_spm/README.md

 Please note that the calculations are computationally expensive and can take up to several hours.

 This function is dependent on SPM 12 (https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) and the Measures of Effect Size (MES) toolbox (https://github.com/hhentschke/measures-of-effect-size-toolbox).

+Examples.zip contains the code for the simulations in Figure 1 and the second level maps and the necessary information to run g_ci_spm for the data presented in Figures 2-5 of the manuscript.